redhat-cip/software-factory/docs/deploy.rst

 Spawn your Software Factory ...........................

-This step require that VM images has been built `Build or retrieve SF VM images`_.
+This step requires that VM images have been built: `Build or retrieve SF VM images`_.

 Before spawning the SF on your tenant, be sure the quotas on your tenant will allow to allocate :